NCEAS/scicomp-onboarding/README.md

 #### 3. Aurora Server

 We use the Aurora server (located at aurora.nceas.ucsb.edu) when working with RStudio or JupyterHub.
-Thomas Hetmank will contact you with directions for setting up an account.
+Send an email to help@nceas.ucsb.edu requesting an account mentioning you are working with Julien.
+Thomas Hetmank or Nick Outin will contact you with directions for setting up an account.

 ---

 ### Recurring NCEAS Meetings

 There are a number of recurring meetings that you are encouraged to attend.
 At your hiring, you should recieve an invitation to the NCEAS Google Calendar which has links to all the meeting information.
-These include Coffee Klatch (a coffee social), Hackey Hours, and the Early Career Researcher Community Forum.
+These include Coffee Klatch (a coffee social), Hacky Hours, and the Early Career Researcher Community Forum.

 ---